burakkagann/numpy-to-genAI/content/Module_02_geometry_mathematics/2.2_coordinate_systems_fields/2.2.1_gradient/gradient/README.rst

 2.2.1 - Gradient
 =====================================

-:Duration: 18-20 minutes
+:Duration: 20 minutes
 :Level: Beginner
 :Prerequisites: Module 1.1.1 (RGB Color Basics), Module 2.1 (Basic Shapes)

-.. contents:: Contents
-   :local:
-   :depth: 2

 Overview
 ========

-Gradients are one of the most fundamental building blocks in generative art and digital imaging [Galanter2016]_.
-A gradient is a smooth transition between values, whether those values represent colors, brightness levels, or any other visual property.
-Understanding how to create gradients programmatically opens the door to countless creative possibilities, from simple backgrounds to complex procedural textures.

-In this exercise, you will learn how NumPy's ``np.linspace()`` function generates evenly spaced values that can be mapped to pixel coordinates to create smooth visual transitions.
-This concept of mapping mathematical values to spatial positions is foundational to all coordinate-based generative art techniques.
+Gradients are smooth transitions between values, forming a fundamental building block in digital imaging [Galanter2016]_.
+In this exercise, you will learn how NumPy's ``np.linspace()`` function generates evenly spaced values for creating smooth visual transitions.

+This concept of mapping mathematical values to pixel coordinates is foundational to coordinate-based generative art techniques, from simple backgrounds to complex procedural textures.

 **Learning Objectives**